SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/prerequisites.md

 * Prior experience with Python, Jupyter Notebook, JSON, REST and understanding of data science processes.
 * Familiarity with Cumulocity IoT and its in-built apps.
-* Subscription of the Zementis microservice (10.6.0.x.x or higher) and Nyoka microservice (10.6.0.x.x or higher) on the tenant.
+* Subscription of the Cumulocity Machine Learning Workbench microservice (10.7.0.x.x or higher), Zementis microservice (10.6.0.x.x or higher) and Nyoka microservice (10.6.0.x.x or higher) in the tenant.
-* Installation of Jupyter Notebook using Python 3.x environment with the following packages installed:
-  - requests
-  - jsonpath_ng
-  - pandas
-  - matplotlib